AlexandriaDAO/core/src/tests/plan.md

 - Alexandria query.
 (Query token amounts, then only the amount on the page (rather than all at once))

 Next Small Stuff:

-- Alexandrian search needs to use the state of the current page number.
-- There's a bug where ebook searching gets the search button stuck in the loading state.
 - Remove duplicates based on file size.
 - More advanced searching with tags and metadata.
 - Mint button has some load time issues on Alexandrian.